Skin Tag Removal

 Can you shower after skin tag removal?

-How much is skin tag removal without insurance?
+How much does skin tag removal cost?